250 EXC TPI SIX DAYS 2021

 No other brand stands up to the success of KTM when it comes to enduro, and this is clearly evident in the biggest competition on the calendar, the 'International Six Days Enduro' (ISDE).
 From its humble beginnings, the ISDE has turned into the team world championship of the Enduro scene.
 This Enduro marathon demands as much from the bikes as it does from the riders, and every year, more than half of them show up on Orange.
-The 2019 International Six Days Enduro will be held on demanding terrain in Portugal.
+The 2021 KTM SIX DAYS models pay the ultimate tribute to the event that was originally set to take place in Italy in 2020 and had to be rescheduled for 2021.
 No chain is stronger than its weakest link, so no compromise can be made for those intent on crossing the finish line.
 KTM, once again, rises to the challenge with the latest, limited Six Days edition of extra-tough machines.
 Easily identified by their special Six Days design, these bikes feature an extended list of top-of-the-line components, all specially designed and refined by KTM's own research and development department.
 These are the ultimate Enduro bikes for the exceptional event.

-The KTM 250 EXC TPI cylinder has a bore of 66.4mm and is fitted with the sophisticated power valve providing smooth and controllable power characteristics.
-For the EFI application the cylinder features two lateral domes, which hold the fuel injectors supplying fuel into the rear transfer ports.
-Thus the loss of unburnt fuel is reduced for less emissions, efficient combustion and low fuel consumption.
+The KTM 250 EXC TPI cylinder has a bore of 72 mm and is fitted with a sophisticated power valve, which provides really smooth and controllable power characteristics.
+For the EFI application the cylinder features two lateral domes which hold the fuel injectors that supply fuel to the rear transfer ports.
+The downstream injection guarantees excellent atomisation of the fuel with the upstreaming air.
+Thus, the loss of unburnt fuel is minimal for less emissions, a more efficient combustion and reduced fuel consumption.
 A little tube in the back of the cylinder is connected with an intake pressure sensor, which supplies pressure data to the control unit.
+As of the 2020 model, the cylinders feature an improved power valve unit with a sophisticated mechanism for the lateral support exhaust ports.
+The new exhaust port layout increases engine performance, while the upper contour of the exhaust port has been machined to ensure more accurate port timing.
+Last but not least the new models allow the use of a more widely available type of traditional spark plug.

 CRANKCASES AND ENGINE COVERS